Grimsby (film): Box office

 Grimsby grossed $6.9 million in North America and $21.1 million in other territories for a worldwide total of $28 million, against a budget of $35 million.

-In the United States and Canada, the film opened on 11 March 2016 alongside 10 Cloverfield Lane, The Young Messiah and The Perfect Match.
+In the United States and Canada, the film opened on March 11, 2016, alongside 10 Cloverfield Lane, The Young Messiah and The Perfect Match.
 It was originally projected to gross $7–8 million in its opening weekend, however, after grossing just $1.2 million on its opening day, estimates were lowered to $3–4 million.
 It wound up grossing $3.3 million in its opening weekend, finishing 8th at the box office.
 Deadline Hollywood attributed the film's poor opening to its British content and marketing tactics alienating American audiences, much like Eddie the Eagle several weeks prior, with Forbes adding some possibly saw the film as Baron Cohen "doing the same shtick."

 Sony Pictures' distribution head said, "[We] certainly wanted more... we tried to crack the code on it, but it just didn't happen for us."
 After its opening weekend, the film was deemed a box office bomb by numerous publications.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 36% based on 137 reviews, with an average rating of 4.80/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 37% based on 136 reviews, with an average rating of 4.80/10.
 The website's critical consensus reads, "The Brothers Grimsby showers viewers with a steady stream of Sacha Baron Cohen's edgy humor, but too many gags hit the wrong side of the line between audacious and desperate."
-On Metacritic, the film received a score of 44 based on 34 reviews, indicating "mixed or average reviews".
+On Metacritic, the film received a score of 44 based on 34 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+The Guardian rated the film with 2 out of 5 stars.